TnTech-ECE/F25_Team7_SECONHardwareCompetition2025/Reports/Object Detection -- Detailed Design.md

     - Images are packeted and fowarded to robot's communication subsytem

   - **Purpose**
-    - Provide real-time ariel imagery of the areana
+    - Provide real-time aeriel imagery of the arena
     - Detect the Astro-Ducks, antennas, crater, and basic arena geometry
     - Initialize SLAM map for global controller subsystem